RomildoFH/RomildoFH/README.md

 I'm civil engineer :construction: and after some time of thinking and visiting some dreams of the past, I rediscovered myself and decide to stop to construct buildings :department_store: and begin to  construct software and web applications :computer: :iphone:.

-:video_game: I love to play games
+:video_game: I love to play games<br>
-:movie_camera: Watching some movies and series on my free time
+:movie_camera: Watching some movies and series on my free time<br>
-:heavy_check_mark: Concluded Front-end module of web development
+:heavy_check_mark: Concluded Front-end module of web development<br>
-:books: Studying Back-end module at Trybe
+:books: Studying Back-end module at Trybe<br>

 To get in touch with me, please use one of the options below